Self-esteem and Childhood Bullying. 4

 6. Seek professional help if you are concerned about your child’s mental health.
 A therapist can help your child to develop healthy coping mechanisms and to build confidence.

-There are a number of things that you can do to prevent Childhood bullying.
+There are several things that you can do to prevent Childhood bullying.
 First, talk to your child about what bullying is and why it is wrong.
 Help them identify the different bullying and to understand how they can stand up to bullies.

-Third, If you notice your child is a bully, have a talk with them and get them help they need.
+Third, If you notice your child is a bully, talk with them and get them the help they need.
 Assisting your child through emotions and therapy can help them become a good person.
-A teacher should identify a bully and help them into good behavior.
+A teacher should identify a bully and help them in good behavior.
 Parents should take action against their kids if they are bullies.

 How does bullying affect boys and girls?